 Presently, the education component engages 4th grade students from six partner public elementary schools: King, Portland (a JCPS environmental magnet), Young (an International Baccalaureate World School), Coleridge-Taylor Montessori, Coral Ridge, and Chenoweth.
 All education component activities are tied to the Next Generation Science Standards to enhance each school’s science curriculum.
 In the summer, classroom teachers from Louisville ECHO partner schools participate in professional development to plan the activities as well as to increase their comfort level teaching outdoors and to incorporate STEAM (Science, Technology, Engineering, Arts and Mathematics) into the Louisville ECHO curriculum.

 In the spring of 2018, Louisville ECHO is adding a mobile nature play unit to bring nature play with natural materials to relatively nature-poor urban parks.
-To find out which park the ECHO Mobile will visit next, please check out the list of upcoming ECHO Mobile events.
+To find out which parks the ECHO Mobile will visit next, please follow us on Facebook.

 During the spring, fall and winter, Louisville ECHO also includes an out-of-school time (OST) outdoor recreational component which provides at-risk and low-income participants with free naturalist-led activities such as archery, fishing, climbing, survival skills, and hiking.
 During the summer, Louisville ECHO offers week long day camps that allow kids from partner organizations to explore even more outdoor activities such as canoeing, biking, and touring Mammoth Cave National Park.
 Participating youth service providers include Metro Parks and Recreation Community Centers, Parkland Boys and Girls Club, Cabbage Patch Settlement House, Americana Community Center, STEAM Exchange, and Uspiritus.
 With support from the Mayor’s Summer Works program, Louisville ECHO provides training to young adults in the field of outdoor environmental education and recreation programming.
 Trained young adults will assist with Louisville ECHO’s OST program component in the summer and serve as mentors to youth within target neighborhoods.
 In addition, Louisville ECHO includes large public events, such as the annual Canoemobile offered at Shawnee and Riverview parks and an outdoor component at the annual West Louisville Appreciation Days, in which a variety of outdoor activities are offered free to the public.